-Amazon has also announced plans for a new grocery chain, separate from Whole Foods, and has already opened up a test store in California.
-These stores would be more like conventional grocers, and could contain pharmacies — either for in-store prescription pickup, or as hubs for a local delivery service.
+Amazon has also opened several Amazon Fresh locations in the US.
+These stores are more like conventional grocers, and could contain pharmacies — either for in-store prescription pickup, or as hubs for a local delivery service.

 Streamlined distribution: Amazon’s ambitions in pharmacy may not end at just delivering drugs.